zzonyo/trust-docs-test/source/index.html.md

 # Changelog

-## 1.1.5 2021-2-5 [Added: Query information on Tiered Margin.
+## 1.1.5 2021-2-5 【Added: Query information on Tiered Margin.
 Set a Batch of Sub-Account Trading Permissions.
 Query a Batch of Sub-Account's Assets Information.
 4-7 Modified the existing interfaces and added new parameters.
-8 Query user’s settlement records interface(To avoid affecting system performance, the interface only supports querying user settlement records in the last 90 days)]
+8 Query user’s settlement records interface(To avoid affecting system performance, the interface only supports querying user settlement records in the last 90 days)】

 ### 1. Added Query information on Tiered Margin interface
  - Interface Name: Query information on Tiered Margin